Don’t Let Dizziness Throw Off Your Life’s Balance

 Why Am I Losing My Balance?

-To help balance your body, your brain requires input from your inner ear, your eyes, and your sense of touch to determine where it is in relation to other objects and the earth.
-Your brain uses this information to determine what movements your body should make based on what’s going on around you.
-If any one of the several parts of this complicated system does not work properly, a loss of sure-footedness or problems with movement coordination can take place.
+To help balance your body, your brain requires input from your inner ear, eyes, and sense of touch to determine where it is in relation to other objects and the Earth.
+If any one part of this complex system does not work properly, imbalance or problems with movement coordination can take place.

-The natural aging process may affect these senses, as well as the central nervous system’s ability to interpret and react to them quickly.
-Physicians commonly hear complaints that patients can see a curb or step but aren’t able to react quickly enough to keep their balance.
-With proper diagnosis and therapeutic exercises, like balance retraining or vestibular rehabilitation therapy, many older adults can return to a more active lifestyle.
+The natural aging process may affect these senses and the central nervous system’s ability to interpret and react to them quickly.
+For example, medical providers commonly hear complaints that patients may see a curb or step but aren’t able to react quickly enough to keep their balance when using it.
+With proper diagnosis and therapeutic exercises like balance retraining or vestibular rehabilitation therapy, many older adults can return to a more active lifestyle.

 Facts About Dizziness and Balance

-- Some balance disorders, like Ménière’s disease, vestibular migraine syndrome, or benign paroxysmal positional vertigo (BPPV), can have similar symptoms.
-Because of how they may affect an individual’s ability to stand, walk, see clearly, think clearly, read, watch television, and make decisions, these disorders can be misdiagnosed as multiple sclerosis and clinical depression.
+• Some balance disorders, like Ménière’s disease, vestibular migraine syndrome, or benign paroxysmal positional vertigo (BPPV), can have similar symptoms.
+Because of how they may affect an individual’s ability to stand, walk, see clearly, think clearly, read, watch television, and make decisions, these disorders can be misdiagnosed as things like multiple sclerosis and clinical depression.

 Neurodiagnostic Balance Testing

-Allegany Hearing & Balance Center is excited to announce our partnership with the American Institute of Balance (AIB), located in Largo, FL.
+Allegany Hearing & Balance Center is excited to announce our partnership with the American Institute of Balance (AIB), located in Largo, Florida.
 AIB is one of the country’s best-known diagnostic, treatment, and educational facilities specializing in equilibrium disorders.
-The Institute is widely recognized for providing practitioners with the latest clinical and scientific breakthroughs in treatments.
+AIB is widely recognized for providing practitioners with the latest clinical and scientific breakthroughs in treatments.
 We are proud to announce that AIB has qualified us as a Center of Specialty Care!

 Learn more about what to expect during balance tests: